gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -h, --help                       Print this help

 Display cluster package details.
 [clusterPackage] is required.
-This is the name or id of a cluster package.
+This is the id of a cluster package.
 ```

 #### library-cluster-packages list